Go to content

 • How-to-vote card

 A card, pamphlet, leaflet or notice that encourages an elector to vote for a particular candidate, party or group, often including a representation of a ballot paper.
+How-to-vote cards are often handed out by party and candidate workers outside polling venues.

 • Independent